 Stem Cell Transplantation:

-• A team of scientists from the United States successfully transplanted stem cells from the spinal cord of a patient with spinal cord paralysis, leading to improved motor function.
+- A team of scientists from the United States succeeded in transplanting stem cells into a patient with spinal cord paralysis, aiming to improve motor function.

 .